jimmymai02/booksearchsql/README.md

 - [Reports](#reports)

 ### Project Description
-Part I of the project involves design, development and implementation of the Database that could be used by client-server application (to be utilized by librarians).
+The project involves design, development and implementation of the Database that could be used by client-server application (to be utilized by librarians).

 High level functionality to be developed and executed: